Tourism in Turkey: Other destinations

 Beach vacations and Blue Cruises, particularly for Turkish delights and visitors from Western Europe, are also central to the Turkish tourism industry.
 Most beach resorts are located along the southwestern and southern coast, called the Turkish Riviera, especially along the Mediterranean coast near Antalya.
 Antalya is also accepted as the tourism capital of Turkey.
 Major resort towns include Bodrum, Fethiye, Marmaris, Kuşadası, Didim and Alanya.
 Also, Turkey has been chosen second in the world in 2015 with its 436 blue-flagged beaches, according to the Chamber of Shipping.

 Attractions elsewhere in the country include the sites of Ephesus, Troy, Pergamon, House of the Virgin Mary, Pamukkale, Hierapolis, Trabzon (where one of the oldest monasteries is the Sümela Monastery), Konya (where the poet Rumi had spent most of his life), Didyma, Church of Antioch, ancient Pontic capital and king rock tombs with its acropolis in Amasya, religious places in Mardin (such as Deyrülzafarân Monastery), and the ruined cities and landscapes of Cappadocia.

-Diyarbakır is also an important historic city, although tourism is on a relatively small level due to waning armed conflicts.
+One of the most important and famous cities in the east and southeast of Turkey is called Diyarbakır.
+This city is considered one of the important options for traveling to the east of Turkey due to its numerous historical, religious and cultural places.
+For researchers who are interested in cultural studies, this city is a favorable option for study and research due to the accommodation of different ethnic groups (Kurds, Turks, Arabs, Assyrians, Armenians) and religious groups (Muslims, Christians).
+Due to the civil wars between the PKK group and the central government of Turkey in the 90's, the number of tourists in this region decreased.
+With the beginning of the 21st century and after the establishment of relative peace and security in these areas, tourism has been increasing again in these areas.

 Gallipoli and Anzac Cove – a small cove on the Gallipoli peninsula, which became known as the site of World War I landing of the ANZAC (Australian and New Zealand Army Corps) on 25 April 1915.
 Following the landing at Anzac Cove, the beach became the main base for the Australian and New Zealand troops for the eight months of the Gallipoli campaign.

 UNESCO World Heritage Sites

-As of 2021, Turkey accommodates 19 UNESCO World Heritage Sites, 17 cultural and 2 mixed.
-The last addition is Arslantepe being added in 2021.
+As of 2023, Turkey hosts 21 UNESCO World Heritage Sites, 19 cultural and 2 mixed.

+Turkey's World Heritage Sites, as per their official UNESCO names, are as follows: